The Spitfire Grill (musical): Critical reception

-In The New York Times, Ben Brantley wrote “the songs are shiny with tunefulness, hope, and all-American inflections of country and folk.
-Mr. Valcq’s score has a gentle American vernacular charm.
-Mr. Alley’s lyrics have a matching ease and simplicity.”
-Also in The New York Times, Alvin Klein declared the show “a soul-satisfying new musical.
-The Spitfire Grill is a complete work of theatrical resourcefulness.
-A compelling story that flows with grace and carries the rush of anticipation.
-The warm, indigenous American folk sound of Mr. Valcq’s score is, harmonically and melodically, as theatrical as it is grass roots.
-Mr. Alley’s lyrics accomplish the considerable feat of poetically offering inspiration while holding the syrup.
-The musical is freeing.
-It is penetrated by honesty and it glows.”
+In The New York Times, Ben Brantley wrote, "The songs are shiny with tunefulness, hope, and all-American inflections of country and folk."
+He said the score "has a gentle American vernacular charm" and the "lyrics have a matching ease and simplicity."
+Also in The New York Times, Alvin Klein declared the show "a soul-satisfying new musical", "a complete work of theatrical resourcefulness", and "[a] story that flows with grace and carries the rush of anticipation".
+He continued, "The warm, indigenous American folk sound of Mr. Valcq's score is, harmonically and melodically, as theatrical as it is grassroots.
+On first hearing, Mr. Alley's lyrics touch a deeper chord, accomplishing the considerable feat of poetically offering inspiration while holding the syrup. ...
+The musical is freeing. ...
+It is penetrated by honesty and it glows."

-Of the London production, Stephen Collins in British Theatre wrote “The Spitfire Grill is a musical treat.
+Of the London production, Stephen Collins in British Theatre wrote, "The Spitfire Grill is a musical treat.
 James Valcq’s score is richly rewarding and creates a genuinely engaging musical atmosphere, which helps shape and drive the narrative.
 He creates a true musical world for the characters and, within that world, each character has tunes and phrases which assist in illuminating them and their part in the story.
 There are plenty of thrilling musical passages, some gentle and heartbreaking ones, as well as joyful and colourful (and tuneful) numbers.
-It’s the kind of score which engulfs you with its charm and spirit and, at the end, you just want to listen to it again.”
-In his article "The Best of 2015" for Live Theatre UK, Collins singled out “Union Theatre’s magical enlivening of The Spitfire Grill, a heart-warming but difficult American tale of redemption and fortitude which deserves a further, extensive life in the West End.”
-In The Stage, Mark Shenton found the show “a chamber musical that mines surprising depths in its portrait of the healing qualities of small-town community life.
-Set to a haunting score, the cast of seven gives it a gritty heart, aching with longing and regret but also hope.”
+It’s the kind of score which engulfs you with its charm and spirit and, at the end, you just want to listen to it again."
+In his article "The Best of 2015" for Live Theatre UK, Collins singled out "Union Theatre's magical enlivening of The Spitfire Grill, a heart-warming but difficult American tale of redemption and fortitude which deserves a further, extensive life in the West End."
+In The Stage, Mark Shenton found the show "a chamber musical that mines surprising depths in its portrait of the healing qualities of small-town community life.
+Set to a haunting score, the cast of seven gives it a gritty heart, aching with longing and regret but also hope."